JiscPER/jper/docs/system/INSTALLATION-ADMINISTRATION.md

 ADMIN - keep an eye on the disk usage.
 Expand it when necessary, and/or remove old unnecessary files.

-## SWORD-IN / SWORD-OUT APPLICATION MACHINE(S)
+## SWORD-IN / SWORD-OUT APPLICATION MACHINE

+SWORD-IN

-Currently same machine as store machine.
-But does not have to be.
+The initial installation placed the sword-in and sword-out software on the same machine as the store software, but they do not have to be on the same machine.

-deploying sword-in onto app2
-it should not take much resource and can be deployed on other machines, I will setup a cluster for sword from the gateway to point to it
+Login (ssh) to the machine on which sword is to be installed, and perform the following:

+cd ~
-git clone https://github.com/JiscPER/jper-sword-in.git
+virtualenv -p python2.7 jper-sword-in --no-site-packages cd jper-sword-in mkdir src cd src git clone https://github.com/JiscPER/jper-sword-in.git

-follow the install instructions - do lxml also need to install -e .
-Simple-sword-server can also run pip install requirements.txt which does it all

-create a local.cfg and put something like this in:
+Then follow the sword-in software package installation instructions.
+In particular, ensure lxml is installed, and that the simple-sword-server and other dependencies are installed.
+The following commands show what is likely needed, but the sword-in installation documentation should be considered the most up to date:

+sudo apt-get install libxml2-dev libxslt1-dev python-dev zlib1g-devc
+source ../../bin/activate
+pip install -r requirements.txt

+The create a local.cfg file in the sword-in software repository directory and put the following config settings in it (which can be augmented as necessary for future changes):

 PORT = 5001
 JPER_BASE_URL = "https://pubrouter.jisc.ac.uk/api/v1"
 JPER_API_KEY = "admin"
 SWORD2_SERVER_CONFIG['base_url'] = "https://pubrouter.jisc.ac.uk/sword"

+Because the sword apps are configured by default on the same machine as the store app, the nginx config file available with the store app also contains the configuration necessary to send the /sword route to the sword app.
+However, this could be separated out should the sword apps be moved to a separate machine.

-configured the store nginx conf to send /sword to the sword app also added a sword.conf and gconf.py to the jper-sword-in repo folder (TODO but have not pushed these to the repo yet) and then: cd /home/mark/jper-sword-in/src/jper-sword-in source ../../bin/activate pip install gunicorn cd /etc/supervisor/conf.d sudo ln -s /home/mark/jper-sword-in/src/jper-sword-in/store.conf . sudo supervisorctl reread sudo supervisorctl update
+TODO also added a sword.conf and gconf.py to the jper-sword-in repo folder (TODO but have not pushed these to the repo yet)

-NOTE: at this point sword is running but front page throws an error, because the template seems to fail.
-Should not matter, but get RJ to check
+And then perform the following commands to run the sword-in app under supervisor:

+pip install gunicorn
+cd /etc/supervisor/conf.d
+sudo ln -s /home/mark/jper-sword-in/src/jper-sword-in/store.conf .
+sudo supervisorctl reread
+sudo supervisorctl update

+NOTE: at this point the sword endpoint will be running, but viewing the URL in a web browser will show an error.
+This does not strictly matter, as the sword server is not a web server; it will still operate as intended.

+ADMIN: The sword-in app should be checked regularly to ensure it is still running, otherwise sword input to the jper app will fail.
+Running it under supervisor should take care of this, but install your own monitoring and alerting software of preference if necessary.

+SWORD-OUT

+TODO: add the sword-out install instructions here

-## ELASTICSEARCH INDEX MACHINES
+## ELASTICSEARCH INDEX MACHINE(S)

-INSTALL ES ON INDEX MACHINES - follow our usual setup.py instructions and then configure as per infrastructure for specific sync by IP and install plugins bin/plugin -install mobz/elasticsearch-head bin/plugin install elasticsearch/elasticsearch-mapper-attachments/2.4.3
+TODO: copy over instructions from our usual ES install process and from the infrastructure setup

+Make sure the index machines have sufficient disk space attached, and that the elasticsearch software is configured to store indexes in its data directory to somewhere on the large disks.

+Install the necessary plugins:

+bin/plugin -install mobz/elasticsearch-head
+bin/plugin install elasticsearch/elasticsearch-mapper-attachments/2.4.3

+After installation on the first index machine, archive and copy the entire elasticsearch directory onto the next machine to be configured to join the elasticsearch cluster.

-installed on index1 then tarred the whole dir and copied to index2 and put the forwarder to the init script in place and installed java again
+And put the symbolic link to the init script in place

+TODO: put in the symlink command

+The elasticsearch indexes are technically transient data, and everything in them could be replicated if the incoming files from publishers are stored.
+However, any metadata coming directly into the jper app native API will exist only the index, and could potentially not have any locally available stored article metadata from which to rebuild.
+Despite this, the function of the jper app is such that it is supposed to process notifications and route them to institutions if possible, and NOT to do historical routing.
+So, technically, it is not critical to perform backups of the indexes.
+But, it may still be a good idea and would certainly be convenient in the event of a disaster.

+ADMIN: ensure regular backups of the elasticsearch cluster data are successfully made, if deemed necessary.
+Elasticsearch has multiple backup options, both built-in and external.
+For maximum recoverability, backups should be encrypted and stored in an entirely different system and site from that which runs the cluster.

+ADMIN: When introducing new machines to the cluster, update the gateway nginx config so that it knows about the additional machines to which queries can be routed.
+Also, be aware that the logstash server communicates directly to the first elasticsearch index via port 9300 rather than over the 9200 interface, so if the first machine is ever decommissioned or has its IP changed, be sure to alter the gateway nginx config to point to the new IP.

+ADMIN: make sure there is always enough spare disk space to accommodate the indexes on each machine in the elasticsearch cluster.

+ADMIN: make sure there is sufficient memory on the elasticsearch machines to run smoothly.
+In particular, look out for java pid file dumps appearing in the elasticsearch directories - these indicate queries filling all available RAM and causing a java memory dump.

+ADMIN: it would be a good idea to install your preferred system monitoring and alerting software, and configuring it to monitor disk and memory usage in particular.
+CPU usage may be useful to track too, but is less likely to be a problem.

+ADMIN: managing elasticsearch indexing cluster is an administrative task all to itself.
+Review the elasticsearch documentation and online resources for further information.